 - Attention to sequencing of information;

-- Assessing the need for direct instruction and
+- Assessing the need for direct instruction and need for enrichment;

 - Direct instruction of learning strategies;

 - Use of graphic organizers and study guides.

 While the academic education is our paramount objective we recognize time during the school day for the development of tools and strategies for maintaining sobriety will help our students succeed on the life-long road to recovery as they continue to live, work, and play in their communities.